 - 1. A watch with a second hand

 - 2. A good quality penlight

 - 3. A professional, quality made stethoscope with a bell and diaphragm, rubber tubing with a good clear sound (not plastic).

 - 4. Bandage scissors

 Purchasing Clinical Uniforms

 Scrubs may be purchased at local retailers or online.
-The School of Nursing logo and School of Nursing identification patches can be purchased at the School in the Undergraduate Studies Office.
+The School of Nursing identification patches can be purchased at the School in the Undergraduate Studies Office.

 Confidentiality and Use of Medical Records